Dawson7777/azure-sql-cryptozoology-ai-embeddings-lab/README.md

 - lab_files: Contains the files for running the ChainLit app
 - media: The image files for the labGuide
-- labGuide.md: The workshop guide
+- labGuide.md: The workshop guide for Azure SQL
+- labGuide_SQL25.md: The workshop guide for SQL Server 2025
+- yeti.mp4: The video to be analyzed